visualia/visualia_original/README.md

 ### p5

-p5, a popular re-imagination of Processing framework can easily integrated with Visualia and they can even share live values and events.
+[p5](https://p5js.org/), a popular re-imagination of Processing framework can easily integrated with Visualia and they can even share live values and events.

+To ease the p5 usage, Visualia maintains a ESM compatible built of p5 at https://github.com/visualia/p5

 ##### index.js